automvc/bee/README.md

 Order by,Paging.
 Select some field.
 Dynamic & random combination of query conditions,no need to prepare the interface in advance; new query requirements, no need to change the query interface.
-All suid(select,update,insert,delete) operation use the same bee interface,no longer need any new one.
+All Suid(select,update,insert,delete) operation use the same Bee interface,no longer need any new dao interface.
 Users/Developer only need to pay attention to the Bee interface.

 **V1.1**
 Json format Result support.